 The breathtaking ecological diversity of the First Coast also means that JAX residents take great pride in maintaining the pristine quality of their waterways through conservation groups like St. Johns Riverkeeper.
 And animal lovers can stay connected with their passion by volunteering with the Jacksonville Humane Society.

 Networking opportunities abound for young professionals in JAX seeking to build their careers in tandem with their community.
+Contrary to other regions, young professionals can make an impact on boards, YP groups and grassroots initiatives.
 ImpactJAX provides young professionals with a deep field of opportunities to volunteer, engage with their community and learn about current issues.
 Similarly, the Jacksonville Urban League challenges young professionals to empower their communities through volunteerism, philanthropy and leadership development.

 No matter the industry or interest, JAX has a place for every young professional to pursue their passion and develop a close-knit relationship with their community.
-AIGA Jacksonville and MOCA Jacksonville focus on uniting and inspiring the creative community in JAX through involvement in the region’s rich arts and culture scene.
+AIGA Jacksonville and Jacksonville Symphony’s UpTempo focus on uniting and inspiring the young creative community in JAX through involvement in the region’s rich arts and culture scene.

 The Jacksonville Jaycees strives to give young professionals the tools they need to develop their leadership skills through community service, while First Coast Rotaract promotes and practices the ideal of service above self.
 The Arc Jacksonville connects its Young Professionals Group with opportunities to serve individuals with developmental differences.